Looking for delicious places to eat in Pasadena, California?

 18. Agnes Restaurant and Cheesery

-On Green Street, you’ll also find Agnes Restaurant and Cheesery one of Old Pasadena’s newest dining locations and cheesery.
+On Green Street, you’ll also find Agnes Restaurant and Cheesery one of Old Pasadena’s newest restaurant locations and cheesery.
 We recently dined in their cozy back patio and can say without a doubt, you must add it to your list of delicious places to eat in Pasadena.